MelWatts/Jurassic-mix/README.md

 ### Bugs

-#### Media query

-After writing my media query for a mobile, I noticed that, that was overwriting my desktop version.
-After a lot of meetings with my mentor and lots of chat and help from my fellow students on Slack, it was decided that all of my website was not set in columns or grids, once this was done everything was much clearer.

-#### Images
+#### JavaScript

-Early on I was having a hard time getting the images to display properly.
-They looked good on a desktop version but wasn't scaling properly for tablet or mobile.
-This was due to using px height and width instead of %.
+I found writting my own JavaScript quite complex and time consuming, after more research on w3school and youTube, (youtube found in credits section) I overcome most bugs, functions not working, flip cards, re-arrange carsd at the start of each game.

 ## Deployment

 This project is deployed using gitpod in combination with github pages.
-I used gitpod to write all code and seeing it is linked with github it was easy to use the terminal to commit, unfortunately in my haste I have committed a few spelling errors of which I did a quick google search to see if I could rectify this, I couldn't see a way.
+I used gitpod to write all code and seeing it is linked with github it was easy to use the terminal to commit.

 ### GitHub Pages